vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** It will probably end up in a pile of bits rotting in some corner.
 But 20 years ago, I was probably thinking the same.
 So you never know.

 ## A hacker ##

 _J: What do you think of Free Software?_

 **M:** It's the way to go.
-But, I mean, everybody uses the software which is available, so… for some tasks, you use what is available.
+I mean, everybody uses the software which is available, so… for some tasks, you use what is available.
 If it's not Free, you have no choice but to use it.